vishal1111-tab/Real-Estate-Marketplace/README.md

 ## Key Features

 - **Property Listings**: Browse a wide range of properties with detailed information including images, descriptions, pricing, and location.
-Advanced search and filtering options available.
+Advanced search and filtering options are available.
 - **User Authentication**: Secure sign-up, login, and profile management using Firebase Authentication.
 - **Dynamic Data Management**: Real-time updates and data storage using Firebase Firestore.
 - **Interactive Map Integration**: View property locations on interactive maps with markers for nearby amenities.